The tools provided in the Interactive Canvas make it a versatile and creative space for exploring lesson content.

 Lines and arrows

 The line tool offers a selection of solid and dotted lines as well as arrows.
 Draw the line or arrow with a click-and-drag motion.
-To keep the line straight horizontal or vertical, hold the Shift key on the keyboard while drawing.
 Combine this with the line weight and colour options on the right side of the tool bar.

 The text tool allows the student or teacher to type in the interactive canvas.
 Click and drag across the canvas to determine the width of the text box.
 The height of the box will increase as more text is added.
 Combine this with the font size and colour options on the right side of the tool bar.